Beckett Street Cemetery

 Beckett Street Cemetery (also known as Burmantofts Cemetery) is a closed cemetery in Burmantofts, Leeds, West Yorkshire, England.
-Founded in 1842, the site was officially opened in 1845 and is recognised as being one of England's first municipal burial sites, (Hunslet Cemetery, also in Leeds, opened one month earlier).
+Founded in 1842, the site was officially opened in 1845 and is recognised as being one of England's first municipal burial sites (Hunslet Cemetery, also in Leeds, opened one month earlier).
 Although the cemetery was closed to interments in 2001, it remains open for visitors, and has two listed structures besides being a listed park itself.

 History

-The site was approved as part of the Leeds Burial Act of 1842, initially to cover an area of 10 acre, and saw its first burial on 14 August 1845.
+The site was approved as part of the Leeds Burial Grounds Act 1842 (5 & 6 Vict. c. ciii), initially to cover an area of 10 acre, and saw its first burial on 14 August 1845.
 Land was acquired from William Beckett, who was elected to Parliament for Leeds in 1841.
-His neighbour, Griffith Wright Junior, who was the editor of the Leeds Intelligencer (a forerunner of The Yorkshire Post), also offed his land for sale as he thought the presence of a cemetery would de-value his property.
+His neighbour, Griffith Wright Junior, who was the editor of the Leeds Intelligencer (a forerunner of The Yorkshire Post), also offered his land for sale as he thought the presence of a cemetery would de-value his property.
 The first burial, that of a child, was officiated over by Jabez Tunnicliff, a Baptist minister who was prominent in Temperance circles.
 Eventually, some twenty years later, Tunnicliff himself would end up being interred in the cemetery.